 CONFERENCE AT UNIVERSITY OF LA LAGUNA

-Professir Luis Vázquez from University Complutense of Madrid, will give the conference entitle "The Adventure of Mars Exploration" next friday 10th of May at 10:30 am, in the Aula Magna of the Mathematics and Physics building of the University of La Laguna (Tenerife).
+Professor Luis Vázquez from University Complutense of Madrid, gave the conference entitle "The Adventure of Mars Exploration" last friday 10th of May at 10:30 am, in the Aula Magna of the Mathematics and Physics building of the University of La Laguna (Tenerife).
 You can check the programme here o visit the webpage of the University of La Laguna.

 CONFERENCE: "ASTRONOMY BOOKS THAT HAVE CHANGED THE VISION OF THE UNIVERSE"

-Next April 24th at 13:00h, the Professor Marta Folgueira will give a talk at the Mathemathics Science Faculty of the Universidad Complutense de Madrid.
-The event will take place in the room B-15.
+Last April 24th at 13:00h, the Professor Marta Folgueira gave a talk at the Mathemathics Science Faculty of the Universidad Complutense de Madrid.
+The event took place in the room B-15.
 You can see the poster here.

 CONFERENCE: "THE ADVENTURE OF MARS EXPLORATION"

 Last April 18th at 13:00h, the Professor Luis Vázquez gave a talk at the Computer Science Faculty of the Universidad Complutense de Madrid entitled: "The Adventure of Mars Exploration".
 The event took place in the Sala de Grados.
 You can see the poster here.